 Top 2.
 Cream Legbar

 The Cream Legbar is a chicken developed in Great Britain.
 Its ancestors include Brown Leghorns, Barred Plymouth Rocks, Araucanas, and Gold Campines.
-The Cream Legbar inherited its blue eggs from the Araucana.
+The Cream Legbar inherited its blue eggs from Araucana.

 During the 1930s, Michael Pease and Reginald Punnett at the Genetical Institute of Cambridge University decided to breed a chicken that could lay lots of eggs and produce “auto sex” chicks.
 Auto sex chicks are those born with traits that enable people to distinguish males from females on the day that they hatch.